How I'm Using ChatGPT in My Everyday Tasks

 And then more minor features like whether it has a tyre pressure monitoring system:

-So, with this approach, I got answers to all my questions in a couple of minutes without having to go through 17 pages of content.
+With this approach, I got answers to all my questions in a couple of minutes without having to read 17 pages of content.

 And it felt like I was chatting with a good car salesman because the conversation was natural and to the point.